The Ross School of Business building

 No, Weekend MBA students follow a predetermined set of courses which does not include a dual-degree option.

-Yes, the same professors teach across all programs.
+Yes, our renowned faculty teach across all MBA programs.

 Students may elect to transition from the cohort-based Weekend MBA program to the flexible Online MBA program if they require additional flexibility.
 It is not possible for students in the Weekend program to transfer into the Full-Time MBA or Executive MBA programs.
 We recommend you apply to the Ross MBA program format that best suits your goals, needs, and schedule.

-Yes, the Ross School of Business offers an Executive MBA (EMBA) program structured to meet the needs of individuals in senior management roles, focusing on leadership skills needed to be successful at the executive level.
-Specifically, the program targets participants who have had generally 15 to 20 years of work experience, with significant experience in a managerial/supervisory capacity.
+Yes, the Ross School of Business offers an Executive MBA program structured to meet the needs of individuals in senior management roles, focusing on leadership skills needed to be successful at the executive level.
+Specifically, the program targets participants with 10 to 20 years of work experience, with significant experience in a managerial/supervisory capacity.
 The collective professional experience of EMBA participants enriches the learning experience both in and outside the classroom.

 Program Resources

 Yes.
-All MBA students can attend recruiting presentations and Career Development Office (CDO) workshops, access iMpact, and use CDO handouts, mock interviews, career consulting, and other services.
-Part-time MBA students can participate in the on-campus interview process for full-time recruiting during the fall term prior to graduation.
+WMBA students (U.S. Citizens/P.R./Canadian Citizens/Valid employment visa holders) can attend recruiting presentations and Career Development Office workshops, access iMpact, and use CDO handouts, mock interviews, career consulting, and other services.
+Part-Time MBA students can participate in the on-campus interview process for full-time recruiting during the fall term prior to graduation.

 Quantitative Readiness Course (QRC)